-Wholesale - Water Network+ total operating expenditure has increased by $\pounds 5.5m$ (3%) compared to the prior year.
+Wholesale - Water Network+ total operating expenditure has increased by $\pounds 2.1m$ (1%) compared to the prior year.
 The net increase can be explained by:

-- £7.12m (21%) increase in power costs due to higher wholesale price of energy - £1.03m (10%) increase in bulk supply costs due to higher imports required in the year. - £0.60m (3%) decrease in renewals expensed in the year (infrastructure) due to the split of operating and capital expenditure. - £6.79 (7%) increase in other operating expenditure primarily due to higher chemicals costs and additional provisions. - £2.22 (17%) decrease in Local authority and Cumulo rates. - £1.33m (16%) increase in enhancement operating expenditure due to increased spend on water efficiency projects. - £8.11m (66%) decrease in developer services operating expenditure due to a change in the accounting treatment of new connections contributions and related costs now recognised on the balance sheet and amortised / depreciated over their useful life. - £0.16m (6%) increase in third party services in the year.
+- £0.78m (2%) increase in power costs due to higher wholesale price of energy - £1.02m (9%) increase in bulk supply costs driven by higher imports required in the year due to increased demand and lower production volumes from Affinity Water sources. - £0.93m (5%) decrease in renewals expensed in the year (infrastructure) due to the split of operating and capital expenditure. - £4.36 (4%) increase in other operating expenditure primarily due to higher chemicals costs and additional provisions. - £0.05 (0%) increase in Local authority and Cumulo rates. - £1.40m (14%) decrease in enhancement operating expenditure due to decreased spend on water efficiency projects. - £2.00m (49%) decrease in Developer Services operating expenditure, reflecting a realignment of overhead allocations previously attributed to Developer Services in 2024/25 (£1.41m), alongside lower costs anticipated in 2024/25 due to increased capitalisation of expenditure and a reduction in average FTE from 56.7 to 52.8.
+Additionally, the conclusion of the AMP has led to the winding down of many Developer Services-related projects. - £0.23m (9%) increase in third party services in the year.